 This shot conveys love and romance.
 Sigh.

-I miss those days when my daughter would wear all the colours of the rainbow, gum boots and tiara with fairy skirt and a pair of swimmers.
+I miss those days when my daughter would wear clothing in all the colours of the rainbow, gumboots, and tiara with a fairy skirt and a pair of swimmers.
 Glad I took photos!
-It’s such a fantastic memory to savour, and really conveys personality.
+It’s such a fantastic memory to savour that conveys her personality.